Mike-Honey/nextclade-tools/README.md

 # Run steps

 1. Check for any [updates to the nextclade config](https://github.com/nextstrain/nextclade_data/releases), if needed re-run Setup step 3.
 2. Download your .fasta files into the input sub-folder.
-If you want to process the "All sequences" FASTA archive, you can use the script nextclade-unpack-input.py to unpack the .tar.xz file.
+If you want to process the "All sequences" FASTA archive, you can use the script **nextclade-unpack-input.py** to unpack the .tar.xz file.
-4. Run the script nextclade-run.py.
+4. Run the script **nextclade-run.py**.
 This will produce .tsv files in the output sub-folder.
 The script deletes all but a few key columns.
 Note this script will skip any files that already exist in the output sub-folder (ignoring the file extension).
 5. If you have processed the "All sequences" FASTA archive, the output sequences.tsv file has an issue with the seqName column format.
-This is fixed by the script: nextclade-fix-seqName.py, which looks up the expected seqName values from a GISAID metadata file.
+This is fixed by the script: **nextclade-fix-seqName.py**, which looks up the expected seqName values from a GISAID metadata file (should be the same age or more recent than the "All sequences" FASTA archive).

 # Environment requirements